blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 ### Snapshots

-- Snapshots are stored in a single table, but as one or more items, allowing snapshots to exceed the DynamoDb 400KB limit in size.
+- Snapshots are stored in a single table, but as one or more items, allowing snapshots to exceed the DynamoDB 400KB limit in size.
 The table has the `aggregate_uuid` as the `HASH` key and `id_part` as the `RANGE` key.
 - PHP `serialize()` is used on the output of you aggregate root's `getState()` method and the results are then base64 encoded and split into multiple parts if too large to fit inside a single DynamoDB item (400KB limit).
 - When a snapshot is retrieved the parts are recombined behind the scenes to rehydrate your aggregate root.
-- The total size of snapshots is not limited by DynamoDb and only constrained by the PHP memory limit of the process working with them.
+- The total size of snapshots is not limited by DynamoDB and only constrained by the PHP memory limit of the process working with them.

 ### Read Consistency